 Welcome to the Arizona Game and Fish Department’s online application process for non-school groups.
 Please read the following information carefully.
 Providing complete and accurate information will increase your chances of receiving a Sport Fishing Education program.
 Submitting an application is not a guarantee that your group will receive a program but it is a necessary first step in applying for a program.
-If you have any questions, please call (623) 236-7235 and ask to speak with one of our Sport Fishing Education staff.
+If you have any questions, call (623) 236-7240 and ask to speak with the Sport Fishing Education Coordinator.

 What is the Non-School Group Fishing Program?